cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings.md

 </div>
 </details>

 Allows you to choose the operational mode of the client.
-Refer to [WARP Modes](/cloudflare-one/connections/connect-devices/warp/#warp-client-modes) for a detailed description of each mode.
+Refer to [WARP Modes](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes) for a detailed description of each mode.

-- **Gateway with WARP** DNS and Device traffic is encrypted and processed by Gateway.
-This mode is required if you want to enable HTTP rules, Browser Isolation, Anti-Virus scanning and DLP.
-- **Gateway with DoH** Enforcement of DNS policies only through DoH.
-All other traffic is handled by default mechanisms on your devices.
-- **Proxy Only** Only traffic sent to the localhost proxy is encrypted by Gateway.
-This mode does not process DNS traffic.

 ### Local Domain Fallback